+Programme Components: EC

-Pro gramme Components: EC a.
-Block Seminar 3 b.
-Skill Seminars: this requirement includes the following sub-components: Global Citizenship Seminar (formerly Responsible Global Leadership [RGL] seminar) in spring semester (2 CEMS skills seminar days; equivalent to 1 EC) Personal Leadership course (equivalent to 1 EC) Four additional miscellaneous CEMS skills seminar days of the student's choice (equivalent to 2 EC) 4 C. Strategy requirement in the fall semester, to be fulfilled with one of the following courses: 7.5 - International Strategy - International Entrepreneurship d.
-Global Leadership requirement in the spring semester, to be fulfilled with Global Leadership 7.5 e.
-A compulsory choice of two courses out of four, as follows: If a student is present and taking courses at RSM in the fall semester, a choice of two courses out of three following courses: - International Entrepreneurship 7.5 EC (if a student has opted to take this 15
+a.
+Block Seminar 3

+b.
+Skill Seminars: this requirement includes the following sub-components: Global Citizenship Seminar (in spring semester (2 CEMS skills seminar days; equivalent to 1 EC) Personal Leadership course (equivalent to 1 EC) Four additional miscellaneous CEMS skills seminar days of the student's choice (equivalent to 2 EC) 4

+Strategy requirement in the fall semester, to be fulfilled with the following course: - International Strategy 7.5

+d.
+Global Leadership requirement in the spring semester, to be fulfilled with Global Leadership 7.5
-course for requirement c above, then the student must select the two courses for this requirement from the remaining three courses below) - Global Supply Chain Management 7.5 EC - Management Control (formerly Financial Management & Control) 7.5 EC - Innovation Management 7.5 EC

-If a student is present and taking courses at RSM in the spring semester, a choice of two courses out of the four following courses: - Using Business Analytics and Machine Learning for New Products - International Corporate Finance 7.5 EC - Corporate Venturing 7.5 EC - Climate Change Strategy Roleplay 7.5 EC
+e.
+A compulsory choice of two courses out of four, as follows: If a student is present and taking courses at RSM in the fall semester, a choice of two courses out of four following courses: - Business analytics for international managers'7.5 EC - Global Supply Chain Management 7.5 EC - Management Control 7.5 EC - Innovation Management 7.5 EC If a student is present and taking courses at RSM in the spring semester, a choice of two courses out of the four following courses: - Marketing strategy in the age of artificial intelligence - International Corporate Finance 7.5 EC - Corporate Venturing 7.5 EC - Business analytics for international managers'7.5 EC 15

 f.
 International Business Project 15

 g.
 Research Clinic 3

 h.
 Master Electives 15

 i.
 Master Thesis 20